rspamd/rspamd.com/doc/modules/rbl.md

 Some other lists use direct encoding of lists by some specific addresses.
 In this case you should define results decoding principle in `ips` section not `bits` since bitwise rules are not applicable to these lists.
-In `ips` section you explicitly match the ip returned by a list and its meaning.
+In `ips` section you explicitly match the IP returned by a list and its meaning.

 ## IP lists